Malbryn/MalFramework/README.md

  - CBA

 ## Optional mods:
- - ACRE (required by the Radio channel setup module)
+ - ACRE (required by the ACRE module)
  - CUP Core (required by the Snowfall module)
- - TFAR (required by the Radio channel setup module)
+ - TFAR (required by the TFAR module)